 IRCTC issues notices to 47 onboard private catering service providers

-Those served notices amount to 13 per cent of the total onboard catering contracts numbering 358.
+Those served notices amount to just 13 percent of the total onboard catering contracts numbering 358.
+Out of these, IRCTC has already discontinued 24 contracts for nonadherence to the stipulated performance standards.
+The performance of the remaining 23 contractors is under watch and after reassessment suitable action will be taken.

+"The company will not spare underperformers and will discontinue their contracts if found below the benchmark," it said in the statement.
+IRCTC has also deployed its catering supervisors and assistants in most of the passenger trains to monitor the catering services as well as to address the grievances of the passengers on a real-time basis.

+The company has also been conducting audits in various trains, base kitchens, food plazas through third-party auditors for assessing the food safety and hygiene levels in the units.
+Other important measures being taken by IRCTC to further improve the quality of on-board catering services include mandatory billing through POS machines and the use of bio-degradable packaging material of meals being served.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)